-This guide looks at First World War war diaries and explains what they are, how to find them and why they are such crucial documents.
-This article is one of a series I have written on researching soldiers who served in the British and Indian Armies during the First World War.
-To view other guides covering how to find service and medal records, articles on individual regiments etc. click on the links below:
+This guide looks at First World War war diaries and explains what they are, how to find them and why they are such crucial documents for researching a soldier.
+This article is one of a series I have written on researching soldiers who served in the British and Indian Armies during the First World War:

 - Researching Soldiers who Served in the British Army

 - Researching Soldiers who Served in the Indian Army

 I also offer a First World War Soldier Research Service.

 What are First World War Unit War Diaries?